This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

 But one memorable night in 1991, he made up for years of silence.
-At a gig at the Lone Star Roadhouse in New York City, a free-range no-brainer asked him how that guy in the Eddie movies wrote all those great songs.
+At a gig at the Lone Star Roadhouse in New York City, a free-range no-brainer asked him, “How did that guy in the Eddie movies write all those great songs?”
 Cafferty went ballistic.
 “That guy,” he exploded, “didn’t write nuthin’!”

 Cafferty and Paré collided head on and fast, creating their own incredible monument to nothing when Eddie and the Cruisers was released in September 1983.
 Promotion was cryptic and minimal.
 The ads were all pictures and no words.
 Roger Ebert called the film “all buildup and no payoff.”

 Variety crowned it “a mish-mash of a film.”
-The New York Times deadpanned: “Eddie’s final declaration … stretches the material’s potential for melodrama to its limit, and beyond.”
+The New York Times deadpanned: “Eddie’s final declaration [about the Edsels and Norges, et al] stretches the material’s potential for melodrama to its limit, and beyond.”

 Other reviews proclaimed it flat out stank, with Rolling Stone using four pages to say just how much.
 “A dumb, hackneyed melodrama,” wrote Steve Pond.
 “Isn’t it a little early to make The Bruce Springsteen Story?”